dronelektron/gravity-gun/README.md

 # Gravity gun

-Allows you to grab and move players
+Allows you to grab, move and throw players

 ### Supported Games